Status Update – November 2021

-The project is in its seventh year of implementation, after being granted two years extension by the bank.
-The project team continues with preparation of tender documents and raising bids for the few remaining works and services.
+The program is in its ninth and last year of implementation, after being granted some extensions by the bank.
+The program team continues with preparation of tender documents and raising bids for the few remaining works and services.
 The following are the key achievements to date;

 Component 1: Natural Resources Management

 - 20 water pans/earth dams of total capacity 620,000 m3 have been constructed.

 - 42 boreholes have been drilled and equipped with a discharge of between 2.6 to 18 m3/hr

 - 7 shallow wells constructed

 - 3 irrigation schemes complete in Baringo, Marsabit and Isiolo counties.
 4 others under construction/rehabilitation.
 When all the schemes are complete 1050ha of land will have access to irrigation water.

 - 1 irrigation scheme reservoir dam completed in Isiolo

 - Trekking distances to access water for human and livestock use have been reduced from 15-30 km and sometimes even more, to an average less than 1 km to 7 km.
 This has saved time that was being used for fetching water to be used for other domestic and economic activities.

 - Conflicts for water resources have significantly reduced.